prashgde/spend-your-time-right/README.md

 # What it is

-spend-your-time-right is simple website with an elegant ui that suggests a hundred great movies, that ensures you spend your time right not just when you watch them movies but when you have fun learning React.
+your-next-movies is simple website with an elegant ui that suggests a hundred great movies, that ensures you spend your time right not just when you watch them movies but when you have fun learning React.
+You can sort based on genres, years, ratings and names.

 # Getting Started with Create React App